Archbishop of Canterbury baffled by Christians who back Trump

-The Most Reverend Justin Welby told ITV's "Peston on Sunday" program that he "really genuinely" can't comprehend why fundamentalists have provided such a strong base for Trump.
+The Most Rev. Justin Welby told ITV's "Peston on Sunday" program that he "really genuinely" can't comprehend why fundamentalists have provided such a strong base for Trump.

-Welby did say he would be willing to attend a state dinner in Trump's honor if the president comes to Britain on an official visit.
+Welby did say he would be willing to attend a state dinner in Trump's honor if the president came to Britain on an official visit.

 He noted that he's met with worse people than the president of the United States.